‘How does the menopause affect your skin? – is a question I get asked about all the time and here is what you need to know.

 As your hormone levels decrease with age, skin quality and wrinkles can worsen.
 However, know that wrinkles look worse on dry skin and made more oblivious if you have dry skin.
 Using a moisturiser on your face and neck every day is going to plump up the outside layer of dead skin cells, resulting in younger, smoother looking skin.

 Age spots on the face, hands and chest suddenly appear around menopause.
 Help prevent them by using sunscreen every day.
 Have you got dark spots already??
-Face them with exfoliating products that shed dead skin cells and think about incorporating a vitamin C serum into your routine.
+Chase them away with exfoliating products that shed dead skin cells and think about incorporating a vitamin C serum into your routine.

 Hands start to age quickly during menopause as they lose moisture, collagen and fat.
 This makes for scrawny, veined and wrinkled hands.
 So never forget to moisturise your hands after every wash and protect them from the sun by applying sunscreen when outdoors.
 Wear gloves when doing housework or gardening.